plausible/website/_articles/what-is-audience-segmentation-and-how-to-use-plausible-for-an-in-depth-analysis.md

 ---
 layout: article
-title: What is audience segmentation and how to use Plausible for an in-depth analysis?
+title: Audience segmentation and how to use Plausible for an in-depth analysis
 description: Audience segmentation helps you find useful insights by breaking down your audience data.
 Plausible makes this easy and privacy-friendly.
 permalink: /audience-segmentation